Memorydrawing/memory-drawing-game/README.md

-# Shape Trainer
+# Artist Trainer

 by Sawyer Wall

-Shape Trainer is a small browser game where you try to memorize and recreate randomly generated shapes.
+Artist Trainer is a small browser game where you try to memorize and recreate randomly generated shapes.

 ## Running the Game